-- Other names: discontinuous extramural extension, malignant tumor foci, malignant peritumoral deposits, satellite nodule - Change from Collaborative Stage v2 (CSv2): In CSv2, if pathology report was available and there was no mention of tumor deposits, the registrar could assume there were no tumor deposits and code none.
+- Source documents: pathology report - Other names: discontinuous extramural extension, malignant tumor foci, malignant peritumoral deposits, satellite nodule

+- For further information, refer to the Colon and Rectum cancer protocol published by the College of American Pathologists for AJCC 8th edition - Change from Collaborative Stage v2 (CSv2): In CSv2, if pathology report was available and there was no mention of tumor deposits, the registrar could assume there were no tumor deposits and code none.
 For the SSDI, this assumption cannot be made.
 There must be a statement that there are no tumor deposits to code 00.